EasyPost/easy-ui/documentation/specs/VerticalNav.md

 `VerticalNav` can optionally render a logo at the top of the navigation with the `renderLogo` render prop. `VerticalNav` can optionally render a banner at the top of the navigation with the `renderBanner` render prop.

-`VerticalNav` supports rendering a supplementary action at the bottom of the navigation container using the `supplementaryAction` prop and the `VerticalNav.SupplementaryAction` component. `VerticalNav.SupplementaryAction` is a polymorphic component allowing for a custom element (e.g. button or link).
+`VerticalNav` supports rendering a supplementary action at the bottom of the navigation container using the `supplementaryAction` prop and the `VerticalNav.SupplementaryAction` component. `VerticalNav.SupplementaryAction` is a polymorphic component allowing for a custom element through `as`.

 `VerticalNav.Item` controls rendering individual links within a list.
 It contains props for the link's `label`, `icon`, and optionally a `children` prop to render nested subnavigation.
 Subnavigation within a `VerticalNav.Item` should use the `VerticalNav.Subnav` component.